 The Octopus In the Room

 My entire life I have had the unfortunate ability to convince myself that something, somewhere close to me is very wrong.
 An intruder.
 A gas leak.
 A rabid animal.
-Someone I love is getting into a car destined for an accident.
-Someone is walking too close to the ocean and an impending rogue wave.
+Someone I love is getting into a car destined for an accident. <!--break-->Someone is walking too close to the ocean and an impending rogue wave.
 My vivid imagination paired with a gift for storytelling and my compulsion to read the news means I can play those horror films in my head with painful clarity and detail.

 And I can’t turn the movie reel off.

 For all my educational and professional success, I am not very emotionally disciplined.
 I’m the girl who convinced herself that driving past her ex’s house to see…oh hell, I don’t even know what I was trying to see.
 I had a different rationalization every day of the week.
 But the part of the brain that is supposed to be able to deflect those thoughts and say, “You will NOT do the crazy ex-girlfriend thing” just wasn’t very strong.
 And the same goes for the part of the brain that is supposed to say “you are in more danger every time you sit in a car than you will ever be in a plane even if you fly every day for the rest of your natural life.”
-Part of my brain is says it, but it is overwhelmingly outshouted by the part that knows that my constant attention is the only thing keeping 250 passengers and 10 flight staff from crashing into the Pacific.
+Part of my brain is says it, but it is overwhelmingly outshouted by the part that knows that my constant attention is the only thing keeping 250 passengers and a flight crew from crashing into the Pacific.

 And so the part of my brain that knows there isn’t a murderer in the house, or mountain lion in the park, and that knows that I have the worst intuition in the history of women, never wins.